 • An honors research seminar

-• The yearlong practicum and its corresponding seminar in one of two concentration areas, Educational Leadership in Synagogues and Communal Settings or Day School Teaching, in which students are placed in a setting with a senior Jewish educator who will mentor students and guide them through a year of growth as a Jewish educator, in preparation for work after graduation
+• The yearlong practicum and its corresponding seminar in one of two concentration areas, Educational Leadership in Synagogues and Communal Settings or Teaching and Practice, in which students are placed in a setting with a senior Jewish educator who will mentor students and guide them through a year of growth as a Jewish educator, in preparation for work after graduation

 • Specialized courses in the two concentration areas